privacy-scaling-explorations/zkevm-specs/specs/opcode/41COINBASE_45GASLIMIT_48BASEFEE.md

 ## Procedure

 The block context opcodes get the corresponding op data from current block context, and then push it to the stack.
-The `opcodes` contain `[COINBASE, TIMESTAMP, NUMBER, DIFFICULTY, GASLIMIT, BASEFEE]`.
+The `opcodes` contain `[COINBASE, TIMESTAMP, NUMBER, PREVRANDAO, GASLIMIT, BASEFEE]`.

 ## EVM behavior

-The opcode loads the corresponding op n bytes of data from block context. then push it to the stack.
+The opcode loads the corresponding op n bytes of data from block context, and then push it to the stack.

-n bytes length and RLC encoding:
+n bytes length and 32 bytes Word:

 - `COINBASE` 20 bytes length
 - `TIMESTAMP` 8 bytes length
 - `NUMBER` 8 bytes length
-- `DIFFICULTY` 32 bytes length, RLC
+- `PREVRANDAO` 32 bytes length, Word
 - `GASLIMIT` 8 bytes length
-- `BASEFEE` 32 bytes length, RLC
+- `BASEFEE` 32 bytes length, Word

 ## Circuit behavior